jvang0620/Personal-Portfolio/README.md

 #### Journey Through Time

 Dive into the timeline of my experiences, from academic achievements to real-world challenges as a software developer intern.
-This journey encapsulates my growth, from assembling products with precision to crafting intricate software solutions for a corporate giant.
+TThis journey encapsulates my growth, from assembling products with precision to crafting intricate software solutions.

 #### Let's Connect